Pylons/pyramid/docs/narr/templates.rst

    def my_view(request):
        return {'name':'world'}

-When the template is renderered, it will show:
+When the template is rendered, it will show:

 .. code-block:: text